İznik

-İznik is a town and an administrative district in the province of Bursa, Turkey.
-The town is at the site of the ancient Greek city of Nicaea, from which the modern name derives.
+İznik ([izˈnik]) is a municipality and district of Bursa Province, Turkey.
+Its area is 753 km2, and its population 44,236 (2022).
+The town is at the site of the ancient city of Nicaea, from which the modern name derives.
 The town lies in a fertile basin at the eastern end of Lake İznik, with ranges of hills to the north and south.
 As the crow flies, the town is only 90 km southeast of Istanbul but by road it is 200 km around the Gulf of İzmit.
 It is 80 km by road from Bursa.